-When measuring Ride Height using the RH tool, the aligner will detect the wheel that is being measured and will zoom to the bar graph and image of that wheel.
+When measuring Ride Height using the RH tool, the aligner will detect which wheel is being measured, and will zoom to the bar graph and image of that wheel.
 After the measurement has been taken, the fender will turn green if the measurement is within specifications, or red if it is out of specifications, as shown below.